8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Vortex large anal beads by Juliet Toys

-The Vortex by Juliet Toys is a kind of combination between large anal beads and a long butt plug.
+The Vortex by Juliet Toys is a kind of combination between extra large anal beads and a long butt plug.
 It’s available in three sizes: small, medium, or large.
 I received the small, which measures 9.5″ in total length.
 Due to the nature of the toy, that’s basically all insertable length except for maybe a quarter inch of base.
 The three beads measure (in ascending order from smallest to largest) 1.4″, 1.6″, and 1.7″ in diameter.

 Now, this is more than big enough for me.
 There is, frankly, no universe in which I would consider 9.5″ of insertable length to be “small.”
 My butt isn’t that brave, and super huge anal toys have never really been my thing.
 But they might be yours!
 If so, you might like the medium (which has a total length of 11.4″ and a widest bead diameter of 2.3″) or the large (total length of 13.2″, widest bead diameter of 2.7″.)